Faecal occult blood test

 What is the faecal occult blood test?

 The faecal occult blood test (FOBT) is a test that can detect tiny traces of blood in the stool — such small traces that they can’t be seen with the naked eye.
 Occult literally means hidden or unknown.
-The test can indicate the presence of disease at a relatively early stage when stools may appear normal.
+The test can indicate the presence of bowel cancer or a precancerous polyp at a stage when stools may appear normal.
+This increases the chances of either preventing bowel cancer or curing it.

 What does blood in my stool mean?